josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 Like regular outlets, secondary outlets persists until you navigate away to a new component.

-Each secondary outlet has its own navigation, independent of the navigation driving the primary outlet.
+Each secondary outlet has an associated navigation, independent of the navigation driving the primary outlet.
 Changing a current route that displays in the primary outlet has no effect on the popup outlet.
-That's why the popup stays visible as you navigate among the crises and heroes.
+That is why the popup stays visible as you navigate among the crises and heroes.

 The `closePopup()` method again: